01-edu/public/subjects/rot21/README.md

 The letter "a" becomes: v
 The letter "m" becomes: h
 The word "MISS" becomes: HDNN
-Your cypher wil be: Oznodib iphwzmn 1 2 3
+Your cypher will be: Oznodib iphwzmn 1 2 3
-Your cypher wil be: mjo21 rjmfn!
+Your cypher will be: mjo21 rjmfn!
 $
 ```